M2Team/NanaZip/ReadMe.md

   (Build 22000.1817+ & 22621.1555+), you can launch directly to the settings page of file association for NanaZip.
   (https://learn.microsoft.com/en-us/windows/uwp/launch-resume/launch-default-apps-settings)
+- Due to the Microsoft Store Licensing API implementation, you will find NanaZip will try to access the Internet beginning with NanaZip 3.0 because NanaZip needs to use that to check the Sponsor Edition addon licensing status.

 ## Development Roadmap (Archived)